tycho/cpuid-rs/README.md

 Future Work
 -----------
+* Implement support for Alder Lake-like architectures which have mixed feature flags depending on the CPU index.
+Would need to move the feature and cache vectors from System -> Processor for this, most likely.
+I'm going to wait until I have an Alder Lake system to test this on, though.
 * Implement more CPUID leaves in a library-friendly way.
 I don't want the interface to become clunky, disorganized, or filled with redundant information.